crcinf/TinderJavaAPI/README.md

 4. To get the facebook user name, click on your profile right next to the home page and copy the part after https://www.facebook.com/ .
 For example myt url is https://www.facebook.com/asim.sinan and I need to copy asim.sinan

-5. Then do whatever you want (Dont change your location so quick!!!!).
+5. Then do whatever you want (Don't change your location quickly!!!!).

 6. Feel free to create your own refactored api.